 We actively partner with research bodies and academics to inform the policy environment and encourage innovation.
-Housing Choices Australia also commissions research into policy reforms and trends in social housing.
+Housing Choices also commissions research into policy reforms and trends in social housing.

-With Australia’s ageing population in mind, Housing Choices Australia is taking part in a national Australian Research Council project called Space of Ageing with Monash University’s Faculty of Art, Design & Architecture.
-It is a new research initiative designed to rethink housing and neighbourhood systems for older people.
+With Australia’s ageing population in mind, Housing Choices is taking part in a national Australian Research Council project called Space of Ageing with Monash University’s Faculty of Art, Design & Architecture.
+It is a research initiative designed to rethink housing and neighbourhood systems for older people.
 This project is developing replicable models across a variety of scales including retrofits, upgrades, medium-density and larger-precinct masterplans.
 The emphasis of these models is integration, rather than the prevalent aged-care models that tend to increase isolation and separation from the rest of the housing market.
 The models also address efficient service provision.

-Housing Choices Australia is an industry partner in the cross-sectoral Transforming Housing research project funded by the University of Melbourne’s Carlton Connect Initiative.
+Housing Choices is an industry partner in the cross-sectoral Transforming Housing research project funded by the University of Melbourne’s Carlton Connect Initiative.
 This is a four year ‘action research’ project, running from 2014 to 2018, to create industry partnerships that enable the piloting and evaluation of innovative policies and programs to expand the amount and quality of affordable housing in Australia.

 Tackling housing problems in difficult times